 “Not too many friends.”

 “Is there a point to this inquiry?”

 “And you are grim like those city guards during the night shift, poor souls.”

 “Oh!
 Pity… What I’m saying is you are too serious.
 People dislike that.
 Loosen up a bit!
 Smile.
 You have a handsome face, don’t ruin it with scowls.
 It’s too early for that.”
 They had reached the corner of his street.
 “This way.”

-Bredan stopped in front of a house whose window shutters were closed on every level, but through the slats escaped both light and sound, and they heard beautiful music and laughs.
+Bredan stopped in front of a house whose window shutters were closed on every level, but through the slats escaped both light and sound, and they heard beautiful music and laughter.
 The lantern hanging from the delicately forged sign cast a hazy, scarlet light.

 Bran stiffened again.
 “Is this another joke?”

 “You live in a brothel.”

 “An entertainment parlour.”
 Bredan straightened, despite the pain, drawing away from his help.
 “Do you find that appalling?”
 His voice had lost its humour.